-After graduated in Medicine from Sydney University at the end of 1962, Paddy worked at Royal Newcastle Hospital for 2 years and then in England (hospital and general practice) for two years.
+After graduating from Medicine at the Sydney University at the end of 1962, Paddy worked at Royal Newcastle Hospital for 2 years and then in England (hospital and general practice) for two years.
 He entered general practice in Charlestown, Newcastle in 1967 and stayed in the same practice for 38 years.
 He retired from full time practice two years ago, but still fills in as a locum during school holidays and sickness in the old practice.

 Paddy joined the Society for Growing Australian Plants (now Australian Plants Society) in 1975.
 He has served on the committee of the Newcastle Group since 1976, including six years as Secretary.
 In 1992 he was elected a Life Member of the Australian Plants Society NSW Region for his work in promoting Australian native plants in the Newcastle area.